-> "''If Men are from Mars and Women are from Venus, and you speak Venutian, the world can be yours.''"

 * GuardianAngel: [[spoiler: In the end, when Nick hurries to stop Erin from committing suicide, a woman appears to point him in the right direction, and at the same time takes away his mind-reading power.
 It is clear to the viewer that she is on the case, showing where Nick's power comes from and why.]]

-* ITakeOffenseToThatLastOne: Nick's coworker thinks he's overpaid...and gay.
+* ITakeOffenseToThatLastOne: Nick's coworker asks him what a female co-worker thinks of him.
+Nick reveals she thinks he's overpaid...and gay.
 The gay part kinda startles him.
 Overpaid... not so much.

 * LadyKillerInLove: Nick, by the end of the film.

-* MistakenForGay / AllTheGoodMenAreGay: The coffee girl Nick sleeps with and then forgets about later confronts him, saying that he was so sweet and so sensitive that he just had to be gay and that was why he didn't call her.
+* MistakenForGay: Lola, the coffee girl Nick sleeps with and then forgets about, later confronts him, saying that he was so sweet and so sensitive that he just had to be gay and that was why he didn't call her.
 Nick chooses to lie and confirm this, pretending that she's his LastHetRomance, just so she won't think she's undesirable.
 Also, Nick's coworker in the office thinks he's overpaid and gay.

 * PluckyOfficeGirl: Erin the File Girl.